yinhaomin/Configurable-Middleware/README.md

 This project solves problems like these: we have to change the codes or class rapidly and frequenttly, like the codes are used to crawl or the class is used to subscribe.

-Hope this project can help you and make you think more.
+Hope this project can help you, make you think more and finally go further.